Miklos24/portfolio/content/markdowns/01_bio.md

 experiences.

-When I'm not coding, I enjoy hitting the climbing gym, getting out into the woods, and rolling dice with some friends.
+When I'm not coding, I enjoy hitting the climbing gym, getting out into the woods, and rolling d20s with some friends.